sixth-sensei/password-complexity-checker/README.md

 </p>

 ## How to use
-**Step 1:** Initialize Git LFS on your machine with `git lfs install` in order to get the raw pass-list file.
+**Step 1:** Initialize Git LFS on your machine with `git lfs install` in order to get the raw pass-list file when cloning.

 **Step 2:** Clone repository using `git lfs clone` or `git clone` although the former is deprecated but still works.